-To thrive in the hybrid world, organizations of all kinds need solutions that are powerful, flexible and fast - solutions powered by data.
-With a strong data and technology foundation, government agencies can respond quickly to whatever comes their way, secure their organizations from ever-evolving threats and use their data to innovate.
-Yet many organizations and government agencies struggle to fully tap the power of their data, because of four major challenges:
+To not only survive but thrive in this hybrid world, organizations need solutions that are powerful, flexible and fast - solutions powered by data.
+With a strong data and technology foundation, organizations can respond quickly to whatever comes their way, secure their organizations from ever-evolving threats and use their data to innovate.
+But not every organization has been able to tap the power of data, due to three major challenges:

-- Data volume and complexity: The sheer volume of data and increasingly complex digital interactions fueled by hundreds of backend microservices, often with legacy systems, can quickly become unmanageable. - Data silos: With too many tools within and across teams and agencies, data is often fragmented and hard to see, which leads to inefficiency and vulnerabilities. - Lack of visibility across processes or agencies: Without contextual data, it's difficult to track operational processes end to end, making it harder to get to root causes and find ways to optimize. - Security and compliance regulations: Constantly changing security, privacy and compliance regulations, especially critical for government agencies, make it difficult to make sure the right data is accessed at the right time, with the right governance.
+- Data silos: With too many tools within and across teams, data is often fragmented and hard to see, which leads to inefficiency and vulnerabilities. - Lack of visibility across processes: Without contextual data, it's difficult to track business processes end to end, making it harder to get to root causes and find ways to optimize. - Security and compliance regulations: Constantly changing security, privacy and compliance regulations make it even more challenging to make sure the right data is accessed at the right time, with the right governance.

-As a consequence, agencies have difficulty drawing insights from and acting on their data.
-It's just too time-consuming and resource-intensive.
+As a consequence, organizations have difficulty drawing insights from and taking action on their data.
+It's just too time consuming and resource intensive.

-But there's a solution: Organizations of all kinds, including those in the public sector, can meet these challenges, strengthen cybersecurity, and tap the power of data by employing the right security information event management (SIEM) solution, one that's cloud-based and data-driven.
+But there's a solution: your organization can meet these challenges, stay secure and tap the power of data by employing the right security information event management (SIEM) solution, one that's cloud-based and data-driven.